akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 ### Sharding delivery semantics

 As long as neither producer nor consumer crash the messages are delivered to the consumer actor in the same order as they were sent to the `ShardingProducerController`, without loss or duplicates.
-Meaning effectively once processing without any business level deduplication.
+Meaning effectively-once processing without any business level deduplication.

 Unconfirmed messages may be lost if the producer crashes.
 To avoid that you need to enable the @ref:[durable queue](#durable-producer) on the producer side.
 The stored unconfirmed messages will be redelivered when the corresponding producer is started again.
 In that case there may be delivery of messages that had already been processed but the fact that they were confirmed had not been stored yet.
-Meaning at-least once delivery.
+Meaning at-least-once delivery.

 If the consumer crashes or the shard is rebalanced the unconfirmed messages will be redelivered.
 In that case some of these may already have been processed by the previous consumer.